INSIGHT-Who owned the chemicals that blew up Beirut? No one will say

 Teimuraz Kavtaradze, an inspector at Georgia-based Maritime Lloyd, which does not rank among the most prominent and widely-used inspection firms, said he could not confirm whether or not the firm had provided any inspection documents to port officials in Seville.
 He said he was working for Maritime Lloyd in 2013 but that other staff and the management had since changed.

 Seville port officials were not immediately available for comment.
-Paris MoU, a body of 27 maritime states under whose authority the detention was carried out, did not immediately respond to a request for comment.
+Paris MoU, a body of 27 maritime states under whose authority the detention was carried out, confirmed in an email that the vessel was detained and inspected in Seville.

 Moldova, where the Rhosus is registered, lists the owner of the ship as Panama-based Briarwood Corp, a certificate of ownership seen by Reuters shows.
 Reuters was not immediately able to identify Briarwood Corp as a Panamanian registered company.
 Panama’s maritime authorities did not immediately respond to requests for comment.